geminiplanetimager/gpi_pipeline/documentation/usage/templates.rst

 * :ref:`Calibration <calibration_templates>`
 * :ref:`Testing <testing_templates>`

-These different types just provide a convenient way of restricting which subset of templates are displayed on screen to choose from, based on the recipes that are most likely to be of use for the data at hand. [#footnote1]_
+These different types simply provide a convenient way of restricting which subset of templates are displayed on screen to choose from, based on the recipes that are most likely to be of use for the data at hand. [#footnote1]_ Also, when editing a given recipe, the list of available primitives is optionally filtered to only display primitives appropriate for the current type of recipe.
+This is mostly just a convenience to keep spectral and polarimetry primitives from cluttering the interface unnecessarily when not in use.

 .. _spectralscience_templates: